Dedicated Call Center: Key considerations for shared vs. dedicated customer support

 If one of your marketing goals is brand-building, keep in mind that while shared Brand Specialists also do this, dedicated Specialists are trained to speak your brand in every interaction.
 It is critical that customers must feel they’re talking to someone who represents the company and values their loyalty.

 Your call center can report on a number of metrics that enable you to monitor performance, including service level, average speed of answer (ASA), average handle time (AHT) and more.
 You can manage Brand Specialists to improve metrics with both shared and dedicated models, although a dedicated team gives you more control and makes it easier to identify and optimize these key performance indicators (KPIs).

 When your business has sufficient call volume to keep a team busy, the dedicated model is more cost-effective over the long term.
 Reasons include:

 - Training and other start-up costs for dedicated Brand Specialists are amortized over the longer span of time a Specialist works on the account

 - The ability of Brand Specialists to deliver higher first-call resolution rates

 - Brand Specialists’ ability to resolve issues more efficiently based on greater experience with the brand.

 For companies embarking on a relationship with a call center for the first time, forecasting call volume may be a challenge.
 In these cases, starting out on the shared model may make sense.
 In the short term, the shared model may be more economical.

-In summary – define your needs and choose a model!
+Define your needs and choose a model

 The shared model is often the right choice for companies with smaller call volumes, simpler calls, and tighter budgets.
 For companies with higher call volumes and more-complex calls, a dedicated team of Brand Specialists offers a wide range of benefits, including a branded, personalized customer experience.
 Explain your needs to any prospective call center, and they’ll be able to give you good advice on which model is the better choice for you.